 Debbie Belt has been a proud employee of Louisville Metro Government for nearly 20 years, currently serving as Public Information Specialist with the Department of Community Services and Revitalization.
 She is a member of the department’s Financial Empowerment/Economic Development team and uses her communication and marketing skills to elevate the importance of financial stability and financial empowerment in the community at large.
 She also serves as a committee member for Foreclosure Prevention and the Mayor’s initiative to reduce vacant and abandoned properties.
 Public Information Specialist, Louisville Metro Community Services, 502.574.6587.

-David J. Dutschke is currently the coordinator of Housing Development at Catholic Charities of Louisville, Inc. and continues in role of Community Engagement which includes acting as Secretary CLOUT, Citizens of Louisville Organized and United Together, a faith based direct action community organization and on the Board of Directors of St. Vincent DePaul Inc. His work experience includes working in West Louisville Parishes, jail ministry, property management, and child protective services.
-He is active with Catholic Charities USA.
+David J. Dutschke is currently retired from Catholic Charities where he was coordinator of Housing and coordinated Parish and Community Engagement.
+He continues to work on the board of CLOUT, Citizens of Louisville Organized and United Together, a faith based direct action community organization, as well as the Board of Directors of St. Vincent DePaul Inc. His work experience includes working in West Louisville Parishes, jail ministry, property management, and child protective services.
+He is active with several other boards and groups.
 He is a licensed Real Estate agent with Schuler Bauer.
-Director of Community Engagement – Catholic Identity & External Relations, Catholic Charities of Louisville, 502.637.9786

 Adam Hall is the vice president and community and economic development manager at Fifth Third Bank.
 Adam manages the Bank’s signature community programs: eBus, EmpowerU, NextJobs and Young Bankers Club for the Kentucky region.
 He provides financial empowerment and education to more than 1,000 people, families and small business’s annually.
 Adam consistently ranks in the Top 1% of the Bank’s total community service hours year over year.
 Adam has been with the Bank for 15 years and 26 years in the financial services industry.
 His previous professional positions include Community Development Relationship Manager and Emerging Markets Mortgage loan officer.
 Vice President, Community and Economic Development Manager, Fifth Third Bank, 502.562.5584